lovelysystems/lovely-editor/readme.md

   }
 ]
 ```

+**Attention**: the block.id must be unique!
+Make sure each block has it's own
+individual (it can be random though) id.
+The id is used to identify each block
+with the Oyez-Editor.

 Note, that each block type (eg. "richtext") in the `editorState` must have a
 matching type configuration in the `blocksConfig` to be rendered.